datagraft/Datagraft-RDF-to-Arango-DB/README.md

 ## Future improvments
 - Implementing a csv parser, so we ensure it is not braking on bad formatting / different formatting than whats coded.
 - Run the mapping per line while reading the csv, don't read everything in to memory before transforming.
+- Inserting information into the DB with the REST API inserting information on a stream basis?